 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

 34. Frito Pie

-The best part is that it can be enjoyed right in the bag for easy cleanup.
+The best part is that this snack can be enjoyed right out of the bag for super easy cleanup after the show is over.

 35. Baked Brie

-The easiest way to look elegant while still consuming the maximum amount of cheese.
+This is the easiest way to look elegant while still consuming the maximum amount of cheese.

 36. Fried Pickles

-Get the best part of eating at a restaurant while still getting to wear your pajama pants with this copycat recipe.
+Enjoy the best part of eating at a restaurant while still getting to wear your pajama pants with this copycat recipe.

 38. Jalapeño Popper Dip

 This spicy, creamy and oh-so-cheesy warm dip has all the flavors of your favorite bar snack without the time-consuming process of actually assembling and frying homemade poppers.
-If you're a fire fiend, kick up the heat by using a few serrano peppers or even an incendiary habanero.
+If you're a fire fiend, kick up the heat by using a few serrano peppers or even a habanero.

-Slow cooker pulled pork sliders are perfect for the Super BowlPlay Video - 3:51

-Slow cooker pulled pork sliders are perfect for the Super BowlPlay Video - 3:51

 39. Pulled Pork

-Feeding a crowd is easy with this no-brainer slow cooker pork shoulder.
+Feeding a crowd is easy with this no-brainer, slow-cooker pork shoulder recipe.
+Use them for sliders or top your favorite foods like mac and cheese and more.

 40. Bacon-Wrapped Hot Dogs